exherb/icons/README.md

 ### install

-just run `pip install icons'. if you are using pyenv, then run `pyenv rehash`
+just run `pip install icons`. if you are using pyenv, then run `pyenv rehash`

 ### usage